 Being in a relationship can make us feel vulnerable and emotionally exposed.
 If you are prone to stress and doubt or have been hurt in earlier relationships, your relationships anxiety can build to a level that’s hard to deal with.
-In a generally healthy relationship, you’ll want to find practical ways to deal with anxiety if you’re prone to experiencing it.
+In a generally healthy relationship, you’ll want to find practical ways to deal with anxiety and relationships if you’re prone to experiencing anxiety in relationships.

 1. Review potential causes